LiZheng1997/LiZheng1997/_projects/T&P_Visual_Navigation_project.md

 # System

 ## Hardware
-1. a ZED camera(1st 2nd mini generation are all nice)
+1. a ZED camera(1st/2nd/mini series are all nice)
 2. a PS4 joystick (for the first teach round, not used in repeat round)
 3. a Ackerman chassis or robots with differential base (control commands will be different)
 4. a Jetson Xavier/Orin Developer Kit 32G/Laptop.
 (Computing Unit)